We had an adopted yellow Lab names Wilson. There’s the little lad to the left.

 We were the fourth owners in two years.

 The picture may be a little blurry because he is always moving!
 Okay, I exaggerated… sort of.

 I have come to discover that having a puppy is like going through childbirth.
 It’s very painful.

-Anyone who knows me knows that I had a golden retriever named Duffy, who was my best friend in the entire world.
-He died a year ago.
-Duffy was the perfect dog so Wilson has big paws to fill.
-Every indiscretion that Wilson commits has me a little exasperated.
+Anyone who knows me knows that I had a golden retriever named Duffy who was my best friend in the entire world.
+He died six months prior to us getting Wilson.

 There is an expensive Drury rug in my son’s room with the corner chewed off because of Duffy being left alone one day.
-Then there was the Sony Play Station cord that was destroyed, with a pair of Kenneth Cole shoes, and, and….
-Hmmm….
+Then there was the Sony Play Station cord that was destroyed with a pair of Kenneth Cole shoes, and, and… hmmm.
 I had totally forgotten all of Duffy’s poor behavior as a puppy.

 It’s really similar to childbirth.
-I don’t think about the two day labor process that ended in a c-section when I gave birth to my son.
+I don’t think about the two-day labor process that ended in a c-section when I gave birth to my son.
 I just think about having this great kid.